Aromanians: In Albania

-Notable Aromanians whose family background hailed from today's Albania include Bishop Andrei Şaguna, and Reverend Llambro Ballamaçi, whereas notable Albanians with an Aromanian family background are actors Aleksandër (Sandër) Prosi, Margarita Xhepa, Albert Vërria, and Prokop Mima, as well as composer Nikolla Zoraqi and singers Eli Fara and Parashqevi Simaku.
+Notable Aromanians whose family background hailed from today's Albania include Bishop Andrei Şaguna, and Father Haralambie Balamaci, whereas notable Albanians with an Aromanian family background are actors Aleksandër (Sandër) Prosi, Margarita Xhepa, Albert Vërria, and Prokop Mima, as well as composer Nikolla Zoraqi and singers Eli Fara and Parashqevi Simaku.

 On 13 October 2017, Aromanians received the official status of ethnic minority, through voting of a bill by Albanian Parliament.

 In North Macedonia

 According to official government figures (census 2002), there are 9,695 Aromanians or Vlachs, as they are officially called in North Macedonia.
 According to the census of 1953 there were 8,669 Vlachs, 6,392 in 1981 and 8,467 in 1994.
 Aromanians are recognized as an ethnic minority, and are hence represented in Parliament and enjoy ethnic, cultural, linguistic and religious rights and the right to education in their language.

 There are Aromanian cultural societies and associations such as the Union for Aromanian Culture from North Macedonia, The Aromanian League of North Macedonia, The International League of Aromanians and Comuna Armãneascã "Frats Manachi", (The Aromanian Community Manaki Brothers) in Bitola (Aromanian Bituli or Bitule).
 There also are two political parties representing the Aromanian minority of the country.
 These are the Democratic Union of the Vlachs of Macedonia (DSVM; Unia Democratã a Armãnjlor dit Machidunii, UDAM) and the Party of the Vlachs of Macedonia (PVM; Partia Armãnjilor ditu Machidunie, PAM).
-They are the only Aromanian parties in the world along with ABDE in Albania.
+They are the only Aromanian parties in the world along with the PVSH in Albania.

 Many forms of Aromanian-language media have been established since the 1990s.
 North Macedonia's Government provides financial assistance to Aromanian-language newspapers and radio stations.
 Aromanian-language newspapers such as Phoenix (Fenix) service the Aromanian community.
 The Aromanian television program Spark (Scanteao; Macedonian Искра (Iskra)) broadcasts on the second channel of the Macedonian Radio-Television.

 There are Aromanian classes provided in primary schools and the state funds some Aromanian published works (magazines and books) as well as works that cover Aromanian culture, language and history.
 The latter is mostly done by the first Aromanian Scientific Society, "Constantin Belemace" in Skopje (Aromanian Scopia), which has organized symposiums on Aromanian history and has published papers from them.
 According to the last census, there were 9,596 Aromanians (0.48% of the total population).
 There are concentrations in Kruševo (Aromanian Crushuva) 1,020 (20%), Štip (Aromanian Shtip) 2,074 (4.3%), Bitola 1,270 (1.3%), Struga 656 (1%), Sveti Nikole (Aromanian San Nicole) 238 (1.4%), Kisela Voda 647 (1.1%) and Skopje 2,557 (0.5%).